 The keystone effect is a type of distortion that affects many images.
-In photography, it’s usually found when capturing architecture and is often referred to by the term converging verticals, as this is how linear details appear.
+In photography, it’s usually found when capturing architecture – and it’s often referred to by the term converging verticals, as this is how linear details appear.

+So what does this do to images?
 The effect makes buildings and other structures appear as though they’re falling backwards.
 You don’t tend to notice this in reality, and even in some images it might not be something you object to, that’s if you realize it at all.
-But it’s less than ideal when buildings are the main focus in an image.
+But it’s less than ideal when buildings are the main focus in an image – and once you spot it, it’s hard not to notice it.

 So why does it happen?
 Can you avoid it?
-And how do you fix it when it does affect your images?
+And how do you fix converging verticals when this affects your images?

 Why it happens